EF Core Aggregation Queries

 csharp1 var averageDeliveryTimeHours = await query2 .Where(p => p.Status == ParcelStatus.Delivered3 && p.ActualDeliveryDate != null)4 .AverageAsync(p =>5 EF.Functions.DateDiffHour(p.CreatedAt, p.ActualDeliveryDate!.Value));

 EF.Functions.DateDiffHour translates to the database's date difference function.
-For PostgreSQL, EF Core translates this using native date arithmetic with EXTRACT(EPOCH FROM ...) expressions.
+The Npgsql provider translates this to PostgreSQL's native date arithmetic.

 If no parcels have been delivered in the date range, AverageAsync throws an InvalidOperationException because the sequence is empty.
 Handle this: